 Mid-ocean ridges and transform faults, where surface melting results from the removal of the weight of continental crust (pressure relief melting).

-Trenches (green line) along the leading edges of landmasses result from the rapid application of the weight of continental crust.
+Subduction zones (green line) along the leading edges of landmasses result from the rapid application of the weight of continental crust.
 Towards the end of a continent's run, friction compresses the leading edge, raising mountains.